sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 ------------
 Tokenization is the process of taking text (such as a sentence) and breaking it into individual terms (usually words).
 A simple Tokenizer class provides this functionality.
 The example below shows how to split sentences into sequences of words.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#tokenizer
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#tokenizer

 *Tokenizer node can be configured as below*

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/tokenizer-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

--	Column from the incoming dataframe that needs to be broken down to words is to be selected in ``Input Column`` list.
+-	Column from the incoming DataFrame that needs to be broken down to words is to be selected in ``Input Column`` list.
 Only String columns can be selected.
 -	Output column that lists the split data needs to be entered in ``Output Column`` box.